influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.13/plugins/using_http.md

 Each data format has its own unique set of configuration options that you'll need to add.
 For details on each type of data format and the related options to configure, see [Telegraf input data formats](telegraf/v1.13/data_formats/input/).

-## Step 2: Add Jparser information to telegraf.conf
+## Step 2: Add Jparser information to your Telegraf configuration

 Based on your data format type, use one of the following parsers.